Henri Bergson: Relationship with James and pragmatism

 The most noteworthy tributes James paid to Bergson come in the Hibbert Lectures (A Pluralistic Universe), which James gave at Manchester College, Oxford, shortly after meeting Bergson in London.
-He remarks on the encouragement he gained from Bergson's thought, and refers to his confidence in being "able to lean on Bergson's authority."
-(See further James's reservations about Bergson, below.)
+He remarks on the encouragement he gained from Bergson's thought, and refers to his confidence in being "able to lean on Bergson's authority".

-The influence of Bergson had led James "to renounce the intellectualist method and the current notion that logic is an adequate measure of what can or cannot be".
+Bergson's influence had led James "to renounce the intellectualist method and the current notion that logic is an adequate measure of what can or cannot be".
 It had induced him, he continued, "to give up logic, squarely and irrevocably" as a method, for he found that "reality, life, experience, concreteness, immediacy, use what word you will, exceeds our logic, overflows, and surrounds it".

-These remarks, which appeared in James's book A Pluralistic Universe in 1909, impelled many English and American readers to investigate Bergson's philosophy for themselves, but no English translations of Bergson's major work had yet appeared.
-James, however, encouraged and assisted Arthur Mitchell in preparing an English translation of Creative Evolution.
+These remarks, which appeared in James's book A Pluralistic Universe in 1909, impelled many English and American readers to investigate Bergson's philosophy, but no English translations of Bergson's major work had yet appeared.
+James encouraged and assisted Arthur Mitchell in preparing an English translation of Creative Evolution.
 In August 1910, James died.
 It was his intention, had he lived to see the translation finished, to introduce it to the English reading public by a prefatory note of appreciation.
-In the following year, the translation was completed and still greater interest in Bergson and his work was the result.
-By coincidence, in that same year (1911), Bergson penned a preface of sixteen pages entitled Truth and Reality for the French translation of James's book, Pragmatism.
+The next year, the translation was completed and still greater interest in Bergson and his work ensued.
+By coincidence, in that same year (1911), Bergson wrote a 16-page preface, Truth and Reality, to the French translation of James's book Pragmatism.
 In it, he expressed sympathetic appreciation of James's work, together with certain important reservations.

 From 5 to 11 April, Bergson attended the Fourth International Congress of Philosophy held at Bologna, in Italy, where he gave an address on "Philosophical Intuition".
-In response to invitations he visited England in May of that year, and on several subsequent occasions.
+In response to invitations he visited England in May of that year and on several subsequent occasions.
 These visits were well received.
-His speeches offered new Perspectives and elucidated many passages in his three major works: Time and Free Will, Matter and Memory, and Creative Evolution.
+His speeches offered new perspectives and elucidated many passages in his three major works: Time and Free Will, Matter and Memory, and Creative Evolution.
 Although necessarily brief statements, they developed and enriched the ideas in his books and clarified for English audiences the fundamental principles of his philosophy.